 ONLINE EXCLUSIVE - FREE DELIVERY ON PLANT, BULB AND SEED ORDERS OVER £50

-The plastic packaging will keep bare-root plants alive for a short period (a few weeks) but if planting is heavily delayed it may be best to 'heel-in' your plants.
-This simply means to dig a temporary trench in ordinary garden soil and place the roots inside.
+If planting is heavily delayed it may be best to 'heel-in' your plants.
+Dig a temporary trench in ordinary garden soil.
 Cover the roots with soil, firm in and water well.
-This will keep your plants alive until you are ready to plant them in their final position.
-Provided your tree or shrub is hardy (check product description) they can safely remain heeled-in outside for up to 3 months.
+Heeling-in will keep your plants alive until you’re ready to plant them in their final position.
+Provided your tree or shrub is hardy they can safely remain heeled-in outside for up to 3 months.

 © 2018 Van Meuwen.
 All rights reserved.
 A division of BVG Group Ltd.